How to clean a mirror without streaks – the techniques, tricks and products experts use

 - White vinegar (such as this cleaning vinegar on Amazon) for a chemical-free clean.

-- Glass and mirror cleaner, such as The Pink Stuff Window & Glass Cleaner on Amazon (opens in new tab).
+- Glass and mirror cleaner, such as The Pink Stuff Window & Glass Cleaner on Amazon.

-1. Ditch suds for vinegar
+1. Use vinegar

 Overly sudsy cleaners are one of the main causes of streaks on mirrors, with murky residue leaving your mirror looking dirtier than before.
 So, it's no surprise that even when cleaning a bathroom, harsher, more traditional chemicals and commercial cleaners are being left behind in favor of naturally sourced products or home goods like vinegar.